DarkRoku12/web3-scrapper-node/README.md

 1. Rust / Go / C# server (microservice) for enhanced string manipulation, improving CSV delivery, since Python/Node.js are not the best players when it comes to CPU bound operations that also involve memory management.
 For example, in Python we may implement an 'Efficient String Concatenation',  and Node.js is good enough even without a proper string builder class.
 But even though, I'd resort to having a microservice in a more per formant language for this specific scenario.

 2. Use Envio.dev HyperSync queries to batch request transaction metadata that `alchemy_getAssetTransfers` misses.

+3. In the context of a CLI tool, we may stream to a file results directly for every alchemy 'loop' iteration, or to a database.
+   Instead of the flow we have now: gather all → store → convert to CSV → update scanner status.
+   We could have: gather the first/next batch → store → update scanner status → either: (back to 1st step) or (append to CSV file).
+   Another good and solid approach is instead of trying to get from blocks: 0-latest in the first wallet request, we can do batch them and resume it by limiting the scope to 2K~5k blocks.
+   In either case, for an API to work well, then, we'd need to upgrade to →  check section `#### Endpoint results`.